 Are there any documents that I do not have to disclose to the other parties?

 Yes.
 Some documents are considered to be privileged and you do not need to share these documents with the other parties.
-Evidence that is considered to be privileged and does not need to be disclosed includes:
+This includes:

-This form of privilege protects communications between an individual and their lawyer for the purpose of legal advice.
-You do not need share information about the content of communications (e.g., letters, e-mail or other documents) between you and a lawyer if you communicated with a lawyer at any point in preparing your case.
+Communications between an individual and their lawyer for the purpose of legal advice is protected.
+You do not need to share information about the content of communications (e.g., letters, e-mail or other documents) between you and a lawyer if you communicated with a lawyer at any point in preparing your case.
+For example, if you speak to someone at the HRLSC, or if the HRLSC helped prepare your application or sent you any documents, you are not required to disclose that advice or those documents to the Tribunal or the respondent.

 Once I have submitted my documents, witness list and summaries to the Tribunal, will these be considered as evidence by the Tribunal Member at my hearing?

-Similarly, when you submit a summary of the intended evidence of a witness, the filed will-say statements are not evidence that the Tribunal can consider in deciding your case.
+Similarly, when you submit a summary of the intended evidence of a witness, the filed witness statements are not evidence that the Tribunal can consider in deciding your case.
 Every witness must testify orally at the hearing unless you get the Tribunal’s permission to have their written evidence accepted.

 Can the Tribunal refuse to hear my witnesses or to consider my documents?

 In some cases, the Tribunal may think that some witnesses or documents are irrelevant or repetitive.
-The Tribunal might decide to issue a Case Assessment Direction in advance of the hearing to let the parties know that the evidence may be restricted.
+The Tribunal might decide to issue a Case Assessment Direction (CAD) in advance of the hearing to let the parties know that the evidence may be restricted.
 See Rule 18 of the Tribunal’s Rules.

 What could happen if I do not disclose my documents and witness statements?

+Witness statements should provide details as to what each witness is going to tell the Tribunal.
+This includes not just people who are going to testify on your behalf, but YOU as well.
+Remember that you are considered a witness and you must file a witness statement for yourself.
 You must take these steps in order for the Tribunal to continue with your case.
 If you cannot do so for some reason, you should contact the Tribunal and advise them of the reasons that you are unable to do so.
 Neglecting to fulfill the disclosure requirements and failing to contact the Tribunal may be interpreted as abandoning your application.
 The Tribunal may also refuse to allow you to introduce evidence at your hearing that has not been disclosed to the other side.

 You will want to prepare each of your witnesses to speak at the hearing.
-Your role is to ask your witness to answer questions about the events at issue.
+Your role is to ask your witness questions to answer about the events at issue.
 This is called direct examination.
 Your questions should help the witness to remember and testify about their knowledge of the facts.

 Before the hearing, you should prepare a list of the questions that you want to ask each witness.
 Beside each question, you should write the evidence that you expect the witness to give.
 You must bring a copy of this list with you to the hearing.
 You can read from the list during the hearing so that you don’t forget any questions.